News

 Details are available here, and here.

-Current emphasis is on introducing support to update the values of elements in arrays, improving the codebase in test coverage, removing unnecessary dependencies, hiding internal definitions, and formatting the code to meet our new coding standards.
-We also plan to add extensions to be able to visualize streams.
-Users are encouraged to participate by opening issues and asking questions via our github repo.
+Current emphasis is on improving the codebase in terms of performance, stability and test coverage, removing unnecessary dependencies, hiding internal definitions, formatting the code to meet our new coding standards, and simplifying the Copilot interface.
+Users are encouraged to participate by opening issues, asking questions, extending the implementation, and sending bug fixes via our github repo.

 License